koalabeary/Stundenplan/README.md

+Work in progress.
-you will need QuestPDF to run this Application
+You will need QuestPDF to run this Application